reicolee/grailed-code-challenge/README.md

 Depending on the `resolve_type` argument, it will select corresponding methods to retrieve user queries.

 **Class method: `update_users`**
+The method that iterates through each user object from the user queries for a given `resolve_type`, contains logic to handle username collisions.

 **Class method: `get_users`**
+Returns affected rows if `dry_run=True` or an updated user list when `dry_run=False`.